chenxingqiang/jax-ml/doc/developers/contributing.rst

 --------------------------------

 Test fixtures ensure that a set of tests will be executing with the appropriate initialization and cleanup.
-The scikit-learn test suite implements a fixture which can be used with ``matplotlib``.
+The jax-learn test suite implements a fixture which can be used with ``matplotlib``.

 ``pyplot``